seatwork/deno-cross/README.md

 To start the web service, you simply new an instance with `new Cross(...routes:Route[])`.
 The instance has two public methods as follow:

-- `static(dir)` "dir" is the relative path of static resources directory. that fetched responses are allowed to be used again.
+- `serve(dir)` "dir" is the relative path of static resources directory. that fetched responses are allowed to be used again.
 - `listen(port)` HTTP server listening port, default 3000.